-Plasticulture Wee d Control: Prep lant Amount of Management Formulation Crop Age Weed Options per Acre Restrictions REI Comments ulch.
+Plasticulture Wee d Control: Prep lant Amount of Management Formulation Crop Age Weed Options per Acre Restrictions REI Comments Yellow nutsedge: Yellow nutsedge is a very difficult weed to control in strawberry grown on plastic mulch.
 It is able to penetrate plastic mulch soon after laying the mulch and prior to transplanting.
 The best control strategy is to use Spartan (a.i. sulfentrazone), which provides excellent control of yellow nutsedge and reduces tuber viability.
 There are no POST herbicides registered in strawberry that will control emerged yellow nutsedge.
 Refer to the product label for specific use information and contact your local county Extension agent if you have questions.
 Electronic product and supplemental labels are available in various online pesticide label databases and can be used to obtain more information before choosing a herbicide.
 These databases also often provide information regarding state registrations.
 See the General Pesticide Information section for a list of online databases.
-Annual grasses, Fumigation (See See labels See labels See labels Annual grass and broadleaf weeds. broadleaf weeds, and table on page 22.) yellow and purple nutsedge Yellow and purple EPTC Apply to soil surface at For best control of nutsedge, soil must have enough nutsedge, annual (Eptam 7E) 3.5 to 7 pt least 45 days before 12 hr moisture for tuber sprouting.
-Allow 10 to 14 days for broadleaf weeds, and (Eptain /E) 3.3 to 7 pt planting.
-12 111 nutsedge tuber sprouting to occur, and then lightly till to annual grasses planting. destroy shoots and dry the soil surface.
-Apply and amuai giasses incorporate Eptam 7E to prevent volatilization; immediately incorporate into soil to a depth of approximately 2 to 4 inches.
+Annual grasses, Fumigation (See See labels See labels See labels Annual grass and broadleaf weeds. broadleaf weeds, and table on page 23.)
+See labels See labels See labels Alinual grass and broadlear weeds. yellow and purple table on page 23.) nutsedge Yellow and purple EPTC Apply to soil surface at For best control of nutsedge, soil must have enough nutsedge, annual (Eptam 7E) 3.5 to 7 pt least 45 days before 12 hr moisture for tuber sprouting.
+Allow 10 to 14 days for broadleaf weeds, and planting. nutsedge tuber sprouting to occur, and then lightly till to annual grasses destroy shoots and dry the soil surface.
+Apply and incorporate Eptam 7E to prevent volatilization; immediately incorporate into soil to a depth of approximately 2 to 4 inches.
 If possible, use a leveling device behind the incorporating equipment to leave soil surface as smooth as possible.
 Field traffic, excessive rainfall or irrigation, and other soil disturbances will reduce the level of nutsedge suppression.
 To avoid injury to following crops, irrigating at least 30 days prior to planting is recommended.
 MOA 8.
 Annual broadleaf oxyfluorfen Apply to soil surface Plastic mulch should be applied soon after Goal application. weeds, including (Goal 2 XL) up to 2 pt of pre-formed beds at 24 hr Best results occur when plastic is applied immediately after Carolina geranium and least 30 days before herbicide application.
 Incorporation is not necessary, but it cutleaf evening transplanting. may result in less crop injury.
-Soil disturbance after primrose application will reduce weed control.
+Soil disturbance after primrose 100 application will reduce weed control.
 MOA 14.
-Annual broadleaf acifluorfen Apply banded Crop row.
+Annual broadleaf acifluorfen 05.15 Apply banded 40.1 Crop row.
 Make one banded application before laying weeds (Ultra Blazer 2 L) 0.5 to 1.5 pt application to row 48 hr plastic mulch and after final land preparation, and prior to prior to laying plastic transplanting the crop.
-For best results, avoid soil mulch and after final disturbance during laying of plastic and planting of crop. land preparation, and MOA 14. prior to transplanting.
+For best results, avoid soil mulch and after final disturbance during laying of plastic and planting of crop.
+MOA 14. land preparation, and prior to transplanting.
+WUA 14. prior to transplanting.